-Foreign invested entities are required to submit statutory audited financial statements to the applicable licensing body, Department of Finance in provinces and cities under the jurisdiction of the central government where such enterprise's head offices are located, and the local tax authority and department of statistics within 90 days from their reporting date.
+Foreign invested entities are required to submit statutory audited financial statements to the applicable licensing body, Department of Finance in province and city under the jurisdiction of the central government where such enterprise's head office is located, and the local tax authority and department of statistics within 90 days from their reporting date.
 For enterprises located in an Export Processing Zone or Industrial Zone, financial statements will be filed with Export Processing Zone or Industrial Zone Management Board, as required.

-Public interest entities are required to submit and publish their half-year reviewed financial statements and year-end audited financial statements within 45 days and 90 days respectively from the balance sheet date.
+Public interest entities are required to submit and publish their half-year reviewed financial statements and year-end audited financial statements within 45 days and 90 days, respectively, from the balance sheet date.